Time-varying Graph Learning Under Structured Temporal Priors: Numerical Experiments

-We test our framework on the temporal structure shown in Fig.\ref{fig-Mode1}.
-It is a non-chain structure where $\mathcal{G}_6$ is connected with $\mathcal{G}_1$ instead of $\mathcal{G}_5$.
+We first validate the strengths of our framework and algorithm using synthetic data.
+The temporal structure we use is shown in Fig.\ref{fig-Mode1}.
+It is a unchained structure where $\mathcal{G}_6$ is connected with $\mathcal{G}_1$ instead of $\mathcal{G}_5$.
 To obtain time-varying graphs, an initial RBF graph $\mathcal{G}_1$ with 20 vertices is generated in the same way as \cite{dong2016learning}.
 After that, $\mathcal{G}_2$ is obtained by changing edges in $\mathcal{G}_1$ randomly and the number of the changed edges is inverse proportion with the edge weights of $\mathcal{G}_N$ in Fig.\ref{fig-Mode1}.
 Following this way, we can generate other graphs sequentially.
-We should emphasis that $\mathcal{G}_6$ is generated based on $\mathcal{G}_1$.
+We emphasis that $\mathcal{G}_6$ is generated based on $\mathcal{G}_1$ instead of $\mathcal{G}_5$.
 Smooth graph signals $\mathbf{X}_t$ of each $\mathcal{G}_t$ are generated by the same way introduced in \cite{yamada2019time}.
-The evaluation metrics adopted are Matthews correlation coefficient ($\mathrm{MCC}$) \cite{powers2020evaluation} and relative error, each averaged over all time. $\mathrm{MCC}$ is a metric representing the accuracy of the estimated graph topology and its value is between -1 and 1 (-1 represents completely wrong detection while +1 means completely right detection).
+The adopted evaluation metrics are Matthews correlation coefficient ($\mathrm{MCC}$) \cite{powers2020evaluation} and relative error, each averaged over all time. $\mathrm{MCC}$ is a metric representing the accuracy of the estimated graph topology and its value is between -1 and 1 (-1 represents completely wrong detection while +1 means completely right detection).
 Relative error is defined as $\lVert \mathbf{A}^* - \mathbf{A}_{\mathrm{gt}} \rVert_{\mathrm{F}}/\lVert \mathbf{A}_{\mathrm{gt}} \rVert_{\mathrm{F}}$, where $\mathbf{A}^*$ is the learned adjacency matrix and $ \mathbf{A}_{\mathrm{gt}}$ is the groundtruth.
-In our experiments, we fix $\alpha = 2$ and find the best $\beta$ by grid search \cite{kalofolias2016learn}.
+Three baselines are leveraged, i.e., SGL (learn graphs of each time periods independently), TVGL-Tikhonov \cite{kalofolias2017learning} and TVGL-Homogeneity \cite{yamada2019time}.
+The last two are time-varying models with a chained temporal structure.
+Following the method of parameter selection in \cite{kalofolias2016learn}, we fix $\alpha = 2$ and find the best $\beta$ by grid search \cite{kalofolias2016learn}.
 Furthermore, we choose $\eta$ that maximizes $\mathrm{MCC}$, which is 2.5.
-In ADMM framework, $\rho$ is set to be 0.5 and tolerance value is set to be $10^{-3}$(both relative and absolute tolerance) \cite{boyd2011distributed}.
-The baselines are SGL (learn graphs of each time periods independently), TVGL-Tikhonov \cite{kalofolias2017learning} and TVGL-Homogeneity \cite{yamada2019time}.The last two are chain based models.
+In ADMM framework, $\rho$ is set to be 0.5 and tolerance values are set to be $10^{-3}$ (both relative and absolute tolerance) \cite{boyd2011distributed}.
+The parameters of baselines are all selected as the ones corresponding to the best MCC values.
+The following results are the average of 20 independent experiments.
 All algorithms are implemented by python and run on an Intel(R) Xeon(R) CPU with 2.10GHz clock speed and 256GB of RAM.